AustinHackers/austinhackers.github.io/ourspawn.md

 * [PSSH!][PSSH] - Phoenix Secret Society of Hackers
 * [SAHA!][SAHA] - San Antonio Hackers Association

+Please note that we do not have direct affiliation to these groups and they may operate under their own rules and policies.
+Please review their websites for additional information.

 [BAHA]: http://baha.bitrot.info/
 [CSHA]: http://csha.reversing.us/
 [NoVAH]: http://novahackers.blogspot.com/